Skip to Content

 Christensen, left, bike touring on the Tour de France route, via Downers Grove Magazine's tribute to him, "Riding Into the Wind," by Maureen Callahan.

-Learn more about George Christensen's life from these websites and articles.
+Learn more about George Christensen's life from these websites and articles:

-George Christensen's blog George the Cyclist here.
+George Christensen's blog George the Cyclist

-Streetsblog Chicago's April 2024 article about Christensen's passing.
+Streetsblog Chicago's April 2024 article about Christensen's passing

-An obituary for Christensen on the Active Transportation Alliance website.
+An obituary for Christensen on the Active Transportation Alliance website

-A tribute to Christensen, "Riding Into the Wind," in Downers Grove Magazine.
+A tribute to Christensen, "Riding Into the Wind," in Downers Grove Magazine

-Tributes to Christensen on his Facebook page.
+Remembrances of Christensen on his Facebook page

-A 2006 profile of Christensen in the Chicago Reader.
+A 2006 profile of Christensen in the Chicago Reader

 donate button